giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

         claimName: my-claim
 ```

-Now we have an NGINX Pod which serves the contents of our EBS Volume.
+Now we have an NGINX pod which serves the content of our EBS volume.

 ## Expanding Persistent Volume Claims